 - Documentation of information requested or provided between landlord and tenant (e.g. emails or letters between tenants and landlords).

 - Case study to be completed with Green Lease Leader program staff.

 Team Transaction Recognition

-The Green Lease Leaders Team Transaction Award recognizes individual transactions where landlords, tenants, brokers, asset managers, lawyers, or other parties come together to develop innovative leasing solutions that improve the energy efficiency and sustainability of buildings.
+The Green Lease Leaders Team Transaction category recognizes individual transactions where landlords, tenants, brokers, asset managers, lawyers, or other parties come together to develop innovative leasing solutions that improve the energy efficiency and sustainability of buildings.
 The award will focus on specific transactions where both parties bring sustainability goals to the table.
 Guidelines for the team award are: